strengv1/minesweeper/README.md

 ## Design Decisions & Trade-offs

-**1. MongoDB not in IaC:** The server is running in a free MongoDB Atlas Cluster instead of AWS, and it is not deployed/destroyed with the rest of the stack.
+**1. MongoDB not in IaC:** The server is running in a free MongoDB Atlas Cluster instead of AWS (Functionally AWS, Atlas uses it..), and it is not deployed/destroyed with the rest of the stack.
 This is due to me having already spent the AWS free period, and the alternatives cost more than pennies, which I don't want to pay for a portfolio app.
 EC2+Docker would've been easier solution, as I already use Docker for local development.

 Alternatives and their estimated cost:
 - EC2 t4g.nano: | 1.83€/Month